Leprecan

+Leprecan (also called prolyl 3-hydroxylase 1) is an enzyme which in humans is encoded by the gene P3H1.
+Certain mutations in the gene have been associated with osteogenesis imperfecta type VIII.

 Leprecan is part of a superfamily of 2OG-Fe(II) dioxygenase, along with DNA repair protein AlkB, and disease resistant EGL-9.
 The enzyme was found to be a type of hydroxylases used in the substrate formation of protein glycosylation.

 Activities

 Leprecan, a proteoglycan, has demonstrated prolyl hydroxylase activity; prolyl hydroxylases hydroxylate proline residues.
 Prolyl 3-hydroxylase 1, P3H1, forms a larger complex with CRTAP and cyclophilin B, CyPB, in the endoplasimic reticulum.
 The complex hydroxylates a single proline residue, Pro986, on collagen chains.
 Recessive forms of Osteogenesis Imperfecta are partly caused by a mutation in the LEPRE1 gene.
 The mutation in the gene encodes prolyl 3-hydroxylase 1.
 The malfunctioning prolyl 3-hydroxylase in leprecan leads to inappropriate collagen folding.
 This is due to the instability caused by the absence of hydroxyproline.
 Hydroxyproline is the product of hydroxylating a proline residue.

 Structure

 Leprecan, also known as P3H1, forms a tight complex with CRTAP and cyclophilin B (PPIB), a collagen processing enzyme complex named PCP complex (P3H1-CRTAP-PPIB).
 Cryo-electron microscopy (cryo-EM) studies have revealed that the PCP complex consists of P3H1, CRTAP, and PPIB in a 1:1:1 stoichiometry.
 The complex features a "face-to-face" spatial arrangement, with the prolyl hydroxylation site of the C-terminal domain of P3H1 and the prolyl isomerization site of PPIB positioned at the "top" of the complex.
 Below these dual-catalytic sites lies an X-shaped base formed by CRTAP and the N-terminal domain of P3H1, which exhibit similar 3D foldings.
 The surface of the PCP complex also harbors several potential collagen-binding sites, as indicated by EM density corresponding to a synthetic peptide with the COL1A1 sequence.
 Furthermore, the PCP complex has the ability to dimerize, forming a hexameric structure.